 Shrimp In Tomato Cream Sauce (Paleo, Whole30, Keto, Dairy & Gluten-Free)

 Today’s Shrimp In Tomato Cream Sauce is inspired by our trip.
-Let me tell you why this dish is so awesome that’s worth your effort to give it a try.
+Let me tell you why this dish is so awesome that it’s worth your effort to give it a try.

-Imagine tender and plump jumbo shrimp, simmered in the most delectable dairy-free cream sauce with slightly charred and smoky fire roasted tomatoes until the flavors are melted into perfect harmony.
-I flirted around with the ideas of adding gluten-free pasta noodles just so that I could see them floating around in all of that creamy tomato sauce goodness. 🙂
+Imagine tender and plump jumbo shrimp, simmered in the most delectable dairy-free cream sauce with slightly charred and smoky fire-roasted tomatoes until the flavors are melted into perfect harmony.
+I flirted around with the idea of adding gluten-free pasta noodles just so that I could see them floating around in all of that creamy tomato sauce goodness. 🙂